 Chuck Dixon actually wanted to make Dinah Drake, the original Black Canary, the great-aunt of Tim Drake, the third Robin, but DC Editorial shot it down.
 Pity, given that it was more plausible than some of the other examples: both Drake families are, canonically, long-time Gotham residents.

-Jason Todd (the second Robin) shares a first name with Jason Garrick (the first The Flash), Jason Bard (private investigator and occasional love interest to Barbara Gordon) and Jason Blood (the demon Etrigan), among others.
+Jason Todd (the second Robin) shares a first name with Jason Garrick (the first The Flash), Jason Bard (private investigator and occasional love interest to Barbara Gordon), Jason Blood (the demon Etrigan), and Wonder Woman's twin brother in the New 52, among others.

 The real name of D-list villain The Cavalier is Mortimer Drake.
 Since he's fairly obscure, DC probably doesn't have to worry about people wondering whether or not he's related to Tim.